iterative/ldb-resources/documentation/Command-summary.md

 `ADD` allows for multiple objects (or object groups) of one type to be specified in a command, and applies filters to all referenced objects.
 If no sources for objects are provided, `ADD` assumes the source to be `ds:root` – which is all objects indexed by LDB.

+A special case for `ADD` arises when targeting a path outside of storage.
+Most commonly, such target is a current workspace where objects were added or annotations edited in-place.
+This mode of operation is only supported for annotations in the default LDB format (one .json file per every data object).

 ## object identifiers supported by `ADD`